MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

       end
     end

-The first few lines load minitest and the jruby/java libraries, adds the directory where our java class files are stored to Ruby's load path, and imports our Counter class so we don't have to specify the package each time.
+The first few lines load MiniTest and the JRuby Java libraries, adds the directory where our Java class files are stored to Ruby's load path, and imports our Counter class so we don't have to specify the package each time.
-One thing to note here is the way java packages are translated into ruby
+One thing to note here is the way Java packages are translated into Ruby
 modules: the periods are replaced with camel case to form a submodule name in JRuby's Java module.